- DMU students, faculty, preceptors, clinical instructors, and staff – $0. Use coupon code DMULGBT2015

 Michael Hughes was born in Houston, Texas in 1969 and is a proud (sometimes too much so) native Texan.
 He was adopted at birth, and raised in a big close-knit family with three older siblings.
 He has been married for going on 12 years, to his wife Stacy and is bonus Dad to 4 grown "kids".
 Michael works in the home health care field, and is pursuing a degree in Sociology, with an interest in Community Counseling.
 Michael has a passion for educating others on Transgender issues, and in addition to participating on panels, and doing individual speaking engagements, he has also been asked to do CE trainings for public schools, sensitivity trainings, and mentoring.
 In his spare time, Michael enjoys blogging, travel, cooking and going to the movies.
 Michael lives with his wife Stacy, and two spoiled rotten small dogs, in Rochester, MN.

 Everyone in a position to control the content of this educational activity will disclose to the CME provider and to attendees all relevant financial relationships with any commercial interest.
-They will also disclose if any pharmaceuticals or medical procedures and devices discussed are investigational or unapproved for use by the U.S. Food and Drug Administration (FDA).
-Determination of educational content and the selection of speakers is the responsibility of the activity director.
-Firms providing financial support did not have input in these areas.

 - All cancellations must be received in writing at firstname.lastname@example.org.